guilhemmarchand/dhl-resubmission-docs/docs/html/_sources/rbac.rst.txt

 **These roles provides:**

-- Access to frontend custom commands allowing to interract with the applications (such as calling the putmqrelay / puthttprelay commands to submit messages)
+- Access to frontend custom commands allowing to interact with the applications (such as calling the putmqrelay / puthttprelay commands to submit messages)
 - Access with write permission to the related KVstore collections and any other Splunk Knowledge objects needed

 Providing RBAC access for submitters